-The long term outlook for Future Media Networks
+The long term outlook for ConnectME

-ConnectME will create a platform for hypervideo, which can be to the Future Internet of Networked Media as HTML was to the success of hypertext on the World Wide Web
+ConnectME will create a platform for hypervideo, which can be to the future Rich Media Web, just as HTML was necessary for the success of hypertext on the first generation World Wide Web.

-ConnectME services represent a new interaction paradigm with audiovisual content which can be seen as the fulfilment of hypervideo30.
-It will be able to provide the platform for interactive services on future content networks, beyond our initial application to Web-based and broadcaster-sourced content over IPTV and PC devices.
-Combined with future technologies like 3D internet and virtual realities, the ConnectME platform will deliver hypervideo content and applications to users of Future Media Networks much as HTML and HTTP form the core technology of today's Web experience.
+ConnectME services represent a new interaction paradigm with audiovisual content which can be seen as the fulfilment of hypervideo.
+It will be able to provide the platform for interactive services on future content networks, beyond our initial application of Web-based and broadcaster-sourced content to PC, onto IPTV, home networks and mobile devices.
+Combined with future technologies like 3D internet and virtual realities, the ConnectME platform will deliver hypervideo content and applications to users of the future Rich Media Web much as HTML formed the core technology of the first generation World Wide Web experience.